dokku/blog/docs/2023/dokku-0.31.0.md

 Previously, users on ARM64 machines would not be able to enable traefik's letsencrypt integration due to a docker bug in file mounting.
 This is now fixed across all platforms - simply run `traefik:stop` and `traefik:start`.

+## Upgrading

+As with every upgrade, please see the [0.31.0 migration guide](/docs/appendices/0.31.0-migration-guide.md) for more information on upgrading to 0.31.0.

 ## Future Plans

 ### Short-term project re-prioritization